blockchain-unica/social-good/ethichub.md

 * Presence of a security fund to protect investors.
 * Anyone can be a supervisor and create a new group.

-Questions:
+Issues:
-* is the security fund controlled by a smart contract or someone can manage it?
+* is the security fund only controlled by a smart contract or someone can manage it?
-* in case the security control is managed by a person, which guarantees are offered?
-In case the security fund is controled by a smart contract, who assess the security of the code?
+* in case the security fund is managed by a person, what guarantees are offered?
+In case the security fund is controled by a smart contract, who assesses the security of the code?
-* who assess the security of the various  smart contracts?
-* the network  so constituted can lead to some un-ethic behaviour: ie. some big local node with  high reputation could  centralize investment, preventing other nodes to emerge; ie. successfull local node could get bribes to accept new farmes, etc. How will these possibility managed?
+* the network  so constituted can lead to some un-ethic behaviour: ie. some big local node with  high reputation could  centralize investments, preventing other nodes to emerge; or successfull local node could get bribes to accept new farmes.
+How will these possibilities be discouraged?
-* the local node supervisor should secure that farmers -- who do not default-- will pay back investors.
+* the role of the local node supervisor is such that he should secure that farmers will pay back investors.
 Are we guaranteed that this is done in an ethic manner?